The Bankrate promise

 How does an insurance broker make money?

 An insurance broker earns commission on the policy you ultimately choose.
-Usually it’s a percentage of your premium amount.
-You may wonder if they have your best interests in mind since they’ll earn more if you purchase a more expensive premium.
-On the other hand, they typically continue to receive a commission each year the policy stays active.
+Usually, it’s a percentage of your premium amount.
+Because they’ll typically earn more if you purchase a more expensive life insurance plan, you may wonder if they have your best interests in mind.
+They most often continue to receive a commission each year the policy stays active.
 If they push an expensive policy and you end up terminating the contract, they’ll lose that future stream of income.

-If you’re concerned about commissions being a conflict of interest with your life insurance broker, just ask them how they make their money.
-Each state has its own rules about what they must disclose to clients.
-They likely have to tell you that they receive a commission and some states even make them disclose how much.
-Don’t be afraid to interview multiple life insurance brokers to compare how they answer these compensation questions.
+If you’re concerned about commissions being a conflict of interest with your life insurance broker, you can always ask them how they make their money.
+Each state has its own rules about what life insurance brokers must disclose to clients.
+They likely have to tell you that they receive a commission, and some states even make them disclose how much.
+You may choose to meet with multiple brokers in order to find the one that best meets your needs.

 Pros and cons of an insurance broker